cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+11/3/2020

+Working on the UI Context Tests made me think about the possible mismatch between what you type into the Tags and how the program parses it.
+The tag parsing was heavily informed by the need to process in the tags from Imported photo metadata safely which I think it does nicely but a test with ';' in the tag string made me realize that in the UI the parsing was overly aggressive and possibly misleading.
+Changed the cleanup for the user input to tags in the UI so that nicely allowing free form input and clean up are better balanced.

+I writing test for the Created and Updated UI context found that with new items the load method was exiting before the control hooked into the child controls Validation and HasChanges - fixed.

 11/1/2020

 Added a search in the Photo List to pull up photos from the same date - this came up when looking for older photos where expanding to 'day' was an obvious/useful action after filtering for one of the photos.